Supply Chain Management

 Medical devices and life science instruments contain highly specialized, custom built mechanical components that make use of a variety of technologies.
 Fabricated plastics, sheet metal, machined parts, fluidic components, optics, and electro-mechanical sub-systems are more challenging to source.
 Common components may also face supply issues due to global shortages and allocation.

 Off-the-Shelf Electrical and Mechanical Components

-Paramit only purchases authorized electronic parts direct from manufacturers or through authorized franchised resellers — we don’t use gray market brokers or non-franchised resellers.
+Paramit only purchases authorized electronic parts directly from manufacturers or through authorized franchised resellers — we don’t use gray market brokers or non-franchised resellers.
 This approach ensures part quality and gives us direct access to the manufacturers’ technical support when challenges occur.
 Our key component suppliers maintain full time, on-site materials program managers to assist us with quotations, schedule fluctuations, dual source/end-of-life recommendations, and escalations.

 Paramit uses a multi-faceted set of criteria to evaluate a mechanical supplier’s capabilities, expertise, and business acumen.
 We evaluate their processing technologies, materials science knowledge, quality systems and history, and Design for Manufacturability (DFM) expertise, and bandwidth.
-We also choose solutions-oriented suppliers who will partner with us and our clients starting in the design phase.
+We also choose solutions-oriented suppliers who will partner with us and our customers starting in the design phase.

 Conflict Minerals Policy